Must-see, must-do and must-not-be-missed!

 Tredegar House Parkland

-Although the house itself remains closed, their extensive parkland is the perfect place to escape from the hustle and bustle of city life.
+Their extensive parkland is the perfect place to escape from the hustle and bustle of city life.
 Sweeping lawns, a serpentine lake and dotted woodland are nestled between the motorway and Duffryn estate.

 Beechwood Park is a 30 acre park with mature trees and play areas with entrances on Chepstow Road, Christchurch Road and Beechwood Road.